 370 hectare Duncan’s Cove Nature Reserve is a coastal headland which extends to nearby Chebucto Head.
 Parking and access are poor and unmarked due to lack of investment by the province to accommodate the many visitors.
 Respect the local residents by not clogging the road with parked cars and avoid illegally trespassing onto private land (see official boundaries).

-Duncan’s Cove is one of HRM’s top coastal hikes, if not the best.
+Duncan’s Cove is one of HRM’s top #coastal hikes, if not the best.
 The astonishingly beautiful coastal barrens give way to rugged granite cliffs, pounded by the vast Atlantic Ocean surf.
 The waves can be large and raucous or calm and peaceful on any given day.

 When gazing towards the ocean, you’re likely to see sun-bathing seals, coastal birds, and even distant whales on occasion.
 The area is also busy with boats and shipping traffic.
 If you’re interested in learning more about the diverse array of local birds check out this book, and this book to learn interesting tidbits about our seashores.

 Late in summer is an ideal time to do this hike, as it is warmer and drier compared to the rest of the year.
 The cool ocean breeze can make temperatures significantly lower than the mainland.
 In spring and summer, it takes on lots of colour as the green grass, flowers and blueberry bushes stretch as far as the eye can see.
 This large area of protected land and vast ocean view will have you struck by the scale of your surroundings any time of year.
 It ’s difficult to get lost due to the barren nature of the land and the easily identifiable footpaths.
 Due to the sensitive nature of the environment, you should stick to the main paths and avoid getting onto some of the smaller off-shoot paths.
 Since this area is a nature reserve, please abide by the rules by not disturbing the area in any way.

 Use extreme caution near the coastline and the later end of the trail where there are some dangerous drop-offs and tricky footing.
 The trail is rugged and can be muddy in spots so wear proper footwear.
-I highly recommend hiking gaiters for this terrain to keep mud, dirt, sticks, stones and bugs off your shins and out of your boots.
+I highly recommend hiking gaiters for this terrain to keep mud, dirt, sticks, stones, and bugs off your shins and out of your boots.